mis à jour

 Aide

-We are looking for one more person in our team of dogsledding handlers and guides, who take the utmost care of our more than 100 Alaskan huskies, and make sure our guests have a great time on their dogsledding adventures as well.
+We are looking for more persons in our team of dogsledding handlers and guides, who take the utmost care of our more than 100 Alaskan huskies, and make sure our guests have a great time on their dogsledding adventures as well.

-Your workdays (40 hours of work per week) will consist of feeding the dogs, cleaning the camp, getting the sleds and the equipment ready for our dogsledding tours, and helping out with everything that can happen in a kennel.
+Your winter workdays (40 hours of work per week) will consist of feeding the dogs, cleaning the camp, getting the sleds and the equipment ready for our dogsledding tours, and helping out with everything that can happen in a kennel.
 You'll join plenty of the dogsledding tours, learning what a guide does and how, with an eye on being able to guide your own tours as well.
 You talk to our guests, educate them about the dogs and Arctic life in general, and help them have the greatest day of their lives.
+In the summer you get to spend lots of quality time with the dogs in our freerun areas, be part of some building projects, go on the occasional hike and enjoy the beautiful scenery.
+And in the autumn it's time to train the dogs for the winter season and see how they develop.

 • Langues parlées